 - Italian Dressing from Five Heart Home

-Homemade Raspberry Dressing
+Homemade Raspberry Vinaigrette

 - In a blender or food processor, blend all the ingredients together until smooth.

-- For Fish: Place defrosted or fresh fish into shallow container and pour dressing over fish, turning to coat both sides of fish with dressing.
+- For Fish: Place defrosted or fresh fish into a shallow container and pour dressing over fish, turning to coat both sides of fish with dressing.
 Marinade for 20-30 minutes before grilling or baking.